B i o g r a p h y

 Vianna's piece "Baião Moderno" was awarded Outstanding New Instrumental Composition (large jazz ensemble) at the International Jazz Composers' Symposium, in Tampa, FL, 2017.

-Cassio Vianna is a member of the Jazz Education Network (JEN), the International Society of Jazz Arrangers and Composers (ISJAC), the National Association for Music Education (NAfME), the Washington Music Educators Association (WMEA), and the Pi Kappa Lambda music honor society.
-He is also a BMI composer.
+Cassio Vianna is a member of the Jazz Education Network (JEN), the International Society of Jazz Arrangers and Composers (ISJAC), the National Association for Music Education (NAfME), and the Washington Music Educators Association (WMEA).
+He is also a BMI composer and a voting member of the Recording Academy.